 - Exercise regularly.
 Exercise releases endorphins, which have mood-lifting effects.
 Moderate exercise is the perfect way to reduce stress and tension.

 - Keep a positive outlook.
 No one is ideal, so do not expect from me!
-Try not to dwell on mistakes; instead, focus on what you can do next time to improve your performance.
+Do not dwell on mistakes; instead, focus on what you can do next time to improve your performance.

 - Avoid caffeine and alcohol before important events or meetings, as they aggravate anxiety symptoms.

-- Seek professional help if the anxiety becomes too much to handle on your own.
+- Seek professional help if the anxiety becomes too much to handle alone.
 There is no shame in admitting that you need help managing your emotions.
 It shows strength and resilience!
-Politicians who take care of their mental health are better able to care for those around them.
+Politicians who care for their mental health can better care for those around them.

 - Get enough sleep.
 It’s tough to stay calm when you’re running on little sleep.
-Make sure you get plenty of rest each night to be at your best during the day.
+Ensure you get plenty of rest each night to be at your best during the day.

 - Exercise regularly.
 Exercise is an excellent way in relief to relieve tension and stress.
 A good workout will leave you feeling relaxed and refreshed.